elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/interpreter-pattern.md

 ---

-### What are some of the disadvantages of employing the Proxy pattern?
+### What are some of the disadvantages of employing the Interpreter pattern?

 <details>
   <summary>